What is an undercarriage overhaul all about? Part 3: quality, do’s & dont’s

 Impact on service life

-Regular inspection and a well thought-out undercarriage overhaul definitely have a positive impact on the service life of your machine and also drive down costs over time.
+Regular inspection of the undercarriage and a well thought-out undercarriage overhaul definitely have a positive impact on the service life of your machine and also drive down costs over time.
 The easiest way to determine the condition of the undercarriage is to check for any problems and wear patterns during the regular cleaning activities.
 Early detection can prevent worse problems later.

 Don’ts during undercarriage overhauls: